 How to Grow Wheatgrass

-- Rinse wheat berries and place in quart size sprouting jar.
+Rinse wheat berries and place in quart size sprouting jar.
 Fill the jar with water and cover with a sprouting screen.
-If you are making your sprouting jar, cover the opening with cheesecloth and a rubber band.
+If you are making your sprouting jar, cover with a cheesecloth and a rubber band.

-- Soak at least 6 hours or overnight.
-Drain off all water.
+Soak at least 6 hours or overnight.
+Then drain all water.

-- Invert jar in a colander at an angle so berries will drain and air is allowed to circulate.
+Invert jar in a colander at an angle so wheat will drain and air is allowed to circulate.
 After 8-12 hours of draining - rinse and drain again.

-- Cover top of soil with sprouted wheat berries (don’t worry about how they lay on soil, they will correct themselves).
-Place just enough soil on top of the sprouted berries to adequately cover.
-Water.
+Cover top of soil with sprouted wheat berries.
+(Don’t worry about how they lay on the soil, they will correct themselves.)
+Place just enough soil on top of the sprouted wheat berries to adequately cover.
+Then water.